 The way it works is that both bestbuy.com and techcrunch.com load a piece of code from an ad server (e.g. ad.doubleclick.net).
 When the user navigates to either website, the piece of code loaded from ad.doubleclick.net is from a different domain than the URL in the user’s browser, so the cookies set in ad.doubleclick.net are considered third-party cookies.

-Cookies can be set and read by the web server or by a piece of JavaScript running on the website.
+The web server or a piece of JavaScript running on the website can set and read cookies.
 Software like Ghostery or AdBlock Plus can block these scripts – more on that below.

 First-Party Cookies Used in a Third-Party Context